cheryly279/FirstAloneReactApp/README.md

 # React Learning App
-Application for testing out various features of React.
+Application for testing out various features of React. testtesttest

 ## Run
 1. Open two tabs in the command-line, go to the root directory of this app for both.